|tumut, nsw, Australia|

 (projects i'm involved in)

 (projects i'm following)

-Posted by david spicer almost 2 years ago
+Posted by david spicer about 2 years ago

 Earthworks are like hardware and software.
 When designing it’s always essential to keep in mind what will run water off (called hardware) e.g. roads, roofs (will give almost a 100% run off) and what will absorb water (software) i.e forest, healthy soils, and gardens.
 We are always looking at hardware as water harvesters to divert to our software, water storages.